Luck is a little four-letter word that holds a lot of weight in the world.

 How does luck affect your life?

-If you choose to let luck dictate the direction of your life, you’ll be leaving your success or failure up to complete chance instead of taking the action that you can to play an active role in your life.
+If you choose to let luck dictate the direction of your life, you’ll be leaving your success or failure up to a complete change instead of taking the action you can to play an active role in your life.

 What role do you play in your own “luck”?